 I once heard an anecdote about a famous film critic who said that he wasn’t going to watch “The African Queen” until he was on his deathbed, because he wanted to save the best for last.
-Maybe that’s why I, a fan of classic literature and American literature both, have waited so long to read Fahrenheit 451.
+Maybe that’s why I, a fan of both Ray Bradbury and the ‘golden age’ of science fiction, have waited so long to read Fahrenheit 451.
 Of course, like so many people, my plans were foiled by a child, namely my step-son who wanted help with his 8th grade summer reading, and who could say no to that?
 Looking around the site you can see that I adore Ray Bradbury, so much so that I would venture to say that, were I ever able to get a PhD., I might just specialize in his works.
 I think he’s an overlooked genius, but at least, I thought, at least students read Fahrenheit 451.
 Then I read the novel … and it’s not very good.
 Also, everything after this point is spoilers, just FYI.

 Compared to Bradbury’s corpus, Fahrenheit 451 should have been a footnote; flat characters, been-done plot (it’s basically Anthem), not-helpful observations about how technology is rotting minds.
 It’s almost the opposite of some of his works, specifically The Martian Chronicles collection, wherein machines are personified sympathetically.
 In Fahrenheit 451 it’s just “technology bad, people complacent” and the characters … I need to organize my thoughts because I cannot just ramble about my disappointment.
 All I’m saying is that, if that anecdote is true, I really hope that critic liked “The African Queen” because, for me, not liking Fahrenheit 451 was quite the bummer.